facebook/zstd/doc/zstd_compression_format.md

 A match copy command specifies an offset and a length.

-When all _sequences_ are decoded, if there are literals left in the _literal section_, these bytes are added at the end of the block.
+When all _sequences_ are decoded, if there are literals left in the _literals section_, these bytes are added at the end of the block.

 This is described in more detail in [Sequence Execution](#sequence-execution).